 Mr. Evans’ practice includes aviation law, defense and commercial trial law, aviation and other transactional work, and administrative proceedings involving the Federal Aviation Administration and the National Transportation Safety Board.

-Gary is married, and he and his wife Penny have four children and eight grandchildren, the youngest of which is named “Piper”.
+Gary is married, and he and his wife Penny have four children and four grandchildren, the youngest of which is named “Piper”.

 (281) 367-7732, ext 1